 Early Notables of the Lewman family (pre 1700)

 Another 25 words (2 lines of text) are included under the topic Early Lewman Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lewman family to Ireland
+Migration of the Lewman family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Lewman surname or a spelling variation of the name include : Peter Lawman, who sailed to the West Indies in 1697; Stephen Lauman to Pennsylvania in 1733; and Martin Lauman to Pennsylvania in 1746.